Vegan Orange Cupcakes

 These cupcakes were exactly what I want an orange cake to be.
 They were bright and citrusy.
 Including the mandarin peel made the orangey flavor stand out in a way that just using orange juice never does.
 They were sweet enough that I didn’t miss the frosting.
 The cupcakes stayed moist for the few days until we ate them all.
 I can’t think of a single change I would make to this recipe.
 If you want a bright, springtimey, citrusy cake, definitely try this recipe.

-These delicious Vegan Orange Cupcakes are bright and citrusy.
+These delicious Vegan Orange Cupcakes are springy, bright, and citrusy.
 Easy to make, they're dairy- and egg-free.
 They're perfect without frosting!

 - 2 1/4 cups flour